Set your heart on medical or dental school?

 The easiest approach is to memorise how long each section is, as well as how many questions it contains (see the table above), and then divide the time and questions into four equal sections (see below).
 This way you can keep tabs on your progress.

 You can use the time before the test starts or the one minute you get to prepare before each section.

 Here’s an example, using the Verbal Reasoning section that requires you to answer 44 questions in 21 minutes:

 How can you succeed in the UCAT without a fixed syllabus?

 The simple answer is practice questions.
 The more you do, the better your score will be.
 Try some free UCAT practice questions.

 There’s nothing like practising under timed conditions to get used to the time pressure of the UCAT.
 Sitting mock exams at regular intervals also allows you to monitor your progress objectively.

-As you work your way through our UCAT ANZ practice questions, you’ll build your own personalised data bank.
+As you work your way through our UCAT practice questions, you’ll build your own personalised data bank.
 This will help you create your own strategy for how to approach the exam.